fbpx

 Michael Goldberg

-Treasurer, Finance Committee
+Treasurer, Finance Committee, Executive Committee Chair

 Michael joined the Board in July 2022, having been a member, customer and big fan of the Ruth Bancroft Garden since 2008.
 He is the Vice President of Sales Operations at Planet which provides daily satellite data that helps businesses, governments, researchers, and journalists understand the physical world and take action to improve it.
 Before Planet, he worked at Autodesk, Seagate, Salesforce and Nextel Communications along with several start-up companies.
 He has an MBA from University of California, Irvine.
 He and his wife have been involved in volunteering to help with the collection and transportation of humanitarian aid to and building schools for girls in Afghanistan as well as helping refugees resettle in the Bay Area.